dstorrs/racket-test-more/README.md

 ;
 ;    In normal cases, there is no reason to touch these.
 ;
-;    current-test-num      ; Parameter that tracks current numbe ;
+;    ; parameter that tracks current number
+;    current-test-num
+;
 ;    ; update the test number.
 ;    (inc-test-num! inc)   ; increase the current test number by 'inc'